khalekuzzamancse/Algorithms_Visualizer/feature/graph/bfs/readme.md

-TODO:
-Fix the graph direction problem in the Adjacent list
+## Next TODO Insha-allah
+- Refactor the Pseudocode means rewrite
+- Show which unvisited nodes are pushed in the queue,for which parent
+-

 - Graph viewer should able to highlight a node(by id)
 - Graph viewer should able to highlight a edge(by id)
 - Graph viewer should clear all the node color